 Using Qual$\geq$1 and $z<0.1$, we are left with 5,737 galaxies.
-To separate ETGs from LTGs, we adopt the criteria proposed by \citet{MaNGA-DL-morph-2022} and consistently adopted by Z+23: \begin{itemize} \item E: ($\rm P_{LTG}$<0.5) and (T-Type<0) and ($\rm P_{S0}$<0.5) and (VC=1) and (VF=0) \item S0: ($\rm P_{LTG}$<0.5) and (T-Type<0) and ($P_{S0}$>0.5) and (VC=2) and (VF=0) \item S: ($\rm P_{LTG}$<0.5) and (T-Type>0) and (VC=3) and (VF=0) \end{itemize} where $\rm P_{LTG}$, $\rm P_{S0}$ and $\rm P_{LTG}$ are machine learning probabilities available as SDSS DR17 value added catalogs\footnote{https://www.sdss4.org/dr17/data\_access/value-added-catalogs/?vac\_id=manga-morphology-deep-learning-dr17-catalog.}.
+To separate ETGs from LTGs, we adopt the criteria proposed by \citet{MaNGA-DL-morph-2022} and consistently adopted by Z+23: \begin{itemize} \item E: ($\rm P_{LTG}$<0.5) and (T-Type<0) and ($\rm P_{S0}$<0.5) and (VC=1) and (VF=0) \item S0: ($\rm P_{LTG}$<0.5) and (T-Type<0) and ($P_{S0}$>0.5) and (VC=2) and (VF=0) \item S: ($\rm P_{LTG}$>0.5) and (T-Type>0) and (VC=3) and (VF=0) \end{itemize} where $\rm P_{LTG}$, $\rm P_{S0}$ and $\rm P_{LTG}$ are machine learning probabilities available as SDSS DR17 value added catalogs.\footnote{https://www.sdss4.org/dr17/data\_access/value-added-catalogs/?vac\_id=manga-morphology-deep-learning-dr17-catalog.}

-We finally fix the E+S0 sample as the final DynPop ETG sample.
+We finally fixed the E+S0 sample as the final DynPop ETG sample.
 According to Z+23, MANGA is not suitable to be effectively used to study dwarf galaxies, due to the low spectral resolution.
-Although some low velocity dispersion systems are present in the sample, we decide to discard these ``dwarf'' systems.
-We finally show the features and target distribution in Fig. \ref{fig: kde-distribution}, and find also in this case a good overlap with both the nETG and LTGs from TNG.
-We also see a nice ovelap of the DynPop ETG sample with SPIDER sample, especially looking at the central velocity dispersion distribution.
+Although some low-velocity dispersion systems are present in the sample, we decided to discard these ``dwarf'' systems.
+We finally show the features and target distribution in Fig.~\ref{fig: kde-distribution}, and find also in this case a good overlap with both the nETG and LTGs from TNG.
+We also see a nice overlap of the DynPop ETG sample with the SPIDER sample, especially looking at the central velocity dispersion distribution.

 For the DynPop sample, Z+23 reports the use of Planck15 cosmology.